PiShield: A PyTorch Package for Learning with Requirements: Introduction

 Deep neural networks (DNNs) have shown their strengths in various application domains.
 However, they often fail to comply with given requirements defining the safe output space of the model.
 To obviate this problem, neuro-symbolic AI methods were introduced, which can be broadly classified into two categories.
 The first comprises methods able to integrate the requirements in the loss function and penalize the models when they violated the requirements~\cite{diligenti2012SBR,diligenti2017sbrnn,donadello2017ltnsii,xu2018semantic,fischer2019DL2,nandwani2019primal,badreddine2022logic,li2023shortcuts,ahmed2022a,stoian2023tnorm_road}), and while these approaches help reduce the requirements' violation incidence, they cannot guarantee their satisfaction.
 Emerging later, the second category consists of methods able to incorporate a given set $\Pi$ of requirements (also called constraints) directly in the topology of the network~\cite{giunchiglia2021jair,hoernle2022multiplexnet,ahmed2022spl} and, thus, to guarantee their satisfaction.
 More recently, an alternative method~\cite{krieken2023anesi}, also capable of guaranteeing compliance with the constraints, proposed using neural networks for performing approximate inference in polynomial time to address the scalability problem of probabilistic neuro-symbolic learning frameworks such as DeepProbLog~\cite{manhaeve2018deepproblog}.
 For an in-depth survey of the methods combining deep learning with logical constraints, we refer to~\cite{giunchiglia2022ijcai}, while for a broad survey on neuro-symbolic AI, we refer to~\cite{garcez2019survey}.

-In this paper, we propose \pishield{}\footnote{Code: \url{https://github.com/mihaela-stoian/PiShield}}$^,$\footnote{Website: \url{https://sites.google.com/view/pishield}}, a PyTorch-based framework allowing for seamlessly integrating domain requirements into neural networks by means of new PyTorch layers that can be built on top of any neural network.
-These layers, which we call Shield Layers, adhere to the principles outlined in our most recent works~\cite{stoian2024cdgm,giunchiglia2024ccnplus} and guarantee the satisfaction of the requirements regardless of the input.
+In this paper, we propose \pishield{}\footnote{Code: \url{https://github.com/mihaela-stoian/PiShield}}$^,$\footnote{Website: \url{https://sites.google.com/view/pishield}}, a PyTorch-based package allowing for seamlessly integrating domain requirements into neural networks by means of new PyTorch layers that can be built on top of any neural network.
+These layers, which we call Shield Layers, adhere to the principles outlined in our most recent works~\cite{stoian2024cdgm,giunchiglia2024ccnplus}, advocating for a more requirements-driven machine learning as in \cite{giunchiglia2023manifesto}, and guarantee the satisfaction of the requirements regardless of the input.

 The Shield Layers can be applied during inference and/or training, depending on the practitioners' needs.
 For users that have restricted access to a model but require that the outputs of their models are compliant with a set of rules, \pishield{} offers an easy-to-use interface to meet this need.
 Alternatively, \pishield{} can guide model training, suiting also practitioners accustomed to modifying their models.
 As expected, its ability to ensure compliance makes it ideal for safety-critical scenarios.
 Furthermore, studies~\cite{giunchiglia2020neurips,giunchiglia2024ccnplus,giunchiglia2021jair,stoian2024cdgm} have repeatedly shown its efficacy in aiding model learning.
 We illustrate both of these aspects on three different application domains: functional genomics, autonomous driving, and tabular data generation domains.